Gun maker Colt says near deal to exit bankruptcy

-WILMINGTON, Del (Reuters) - Gun maker Colt Defense and its creditors are close to a deal on a plan to bring the company out of bankruptcy, but if it fails, the business will go on the auction block next month, a company lawyer told a judge on Thursday.
+WILMINGTON, Del, Sept 2 (Reuters) - Gun maker Colt Defense and its creditors are close to a deal on a plan to bring the company out of bankruptcy, but if it fails, the business will go on the auction block next month, a company lawyer told a judge on Thursday.

 Colt filed for bankruptcy earlier this year due to falling sales of its sport rifles and the loss of military contracts.
 The company’s private equity owner has been battling its bondholders for control of the West Hartford, Connecticut-based business, and the parties are pressured by Colt’s dwindling cash.